mackthompson16/World-Order-Forecast/README.md

 | Energy Consumption | IEA | 2000-2023 | Energy usage by industrial sector |
 | Productivity Index | OECD | 2000-2023 | Labor productivity by industry |

-## Validation Strategy & Exclusions

-### Recommended Leave-Out Strategy

-For model validation using the leave-one-out approach, I recommend:

-**Country to Leave Out**: **Switzerland (CHE)**
-- Reasons: Small, stable economy with consistent democratic governance
-- Highly predictable socio-economic patterns
-- Strong data transparency and availability
-- Neutral political stance reduces geopolitical volatility
-- Well-established financial sector provides stable baseline

-**Industry to Leave Out**: **Utilities Sector**
-- Reasons: Highly regulated and stable industry
-- Predictable growth patterns tied to population and economic growth
-- Less susceptible to technological disruption compared to other sectors
-- Consistent demand regardless of economic cycles
-- Strong government oversight ensures data reliability

-### Data Quality & Democratic Transparency
+## Data Transparency

-#### The Data Privatization Challenge

 A critical limitation of this analysis is the **data privatization problem**.
-Many countries, particularly those with authoritarian governance structures, either:
+Many countries, particularly those with authoritarian governance structures have FALSE OR RESTRICTED data; [CHN, RUS, IRN, PRK, VEN, MMR, SAU, ARE, QAT, BRN]

-1. **Restrict data access** - Limiting public availability of economic and social indicators
-2. **Manipulate reported statistics** - Publishing misleading or fabricated data to project strength
-3. **Lack institutional capacity** - Having insufficient infrastructure to collect reliable data
-4. **Classify strategic information** - Treating economic data as state secrets

-#### Democratic Data Advantage

 **Initial Focus: Democratic Countries with Data Transparency**

-To ensure model reliability, the initial implementation should focus on countries with:
+To ensure model reliability, the initial implementation should focus on countries with a relatively high freedom score; [ USA, GBR, DEU, FRA, CAN, AUS, NLD, CHE, DNK, SWE, JPN, KOR, ITA, ESP, BEL, AUT, NOR, FIN, NZL, IRL]

-- **Strong democratic institutions** (Freedom House score > 70)
-- **Transparent statistical agencies** (World Bank Statistical Capacity score > 80)
-- **Independent central banks** with public data disclosure
-- **Free press** to verify and challenge official statistics
-- **International audit compliance** (IMF Article IV consultations)

-**Recommended Initial Country Set:**
-- **Tier 1**: USA, GBR, DEU, FRA, CAN, AUS, NLD, CHE, DNK, SWE
-- **Tier 2**: JPN, KOR, ITA, ESP, BEL, AUT, NOR, FIN, NZL, IRL

-**Countries to Exclude Initially:**
-- **Data reliability concerns**: CHN, RUS, IRN, PRK, VEN, MMR
-- **Limited transparency**: SAU, ARE, QAT, BRN
-- **Institutional instability**: Countries with recent regime changes or ongoing conflicts

-#### Future Expansion Strategy

-1. **Phase 1**: Train models on high-quality democratic data
-2. **Phase 2**: Develop techniques to detect and adjust for data manipulation
-3. **Phase 3**: Gradually incorporate authoritarian countries with uncertainty quantification
-4. **Phase 4**: Build specialized models for data-scarce environments
+## Validation Strategy & Exclusions

+For model validation using the leave-one-out approach, we need to avoid **biased candidates** that are either too stable (like Switzerland/Utilities) or too volatile.
+Instead, we should select entities with **average volatility and predictability** for unbiased validation.

+**Analysis Approach**: Run `python analyze_loco_candidates.py` to identify optimal candidates based on:
+- **Volatility Metrics**: Coefficient of variation, year-over-year changes
+- **Predictability Scores**: Trend consistency, autocorrelation, range stability
+- **Target Range**: Predictability score between 0.3-0.7 (avoiding extremes)

+**Previous Recommendations (TOO BIASED)**:
+- ~~Switzerland (CHE)~~ - Too stable, highly predictable
+- ~~Utilities Sector~~ - Too stable, highly predictable

+**New Approach**: Select countries and industries that are:
+- **Moderately volatile** (not too stable, not too erratic)
+- **Average predictability** (some trend but not perfectly predictable)
+- **Representative** of typical economic behavior
+- **Sufficient data** (15+ years of observations)

 ## Implementation Status